Renatochaz/terraform-aws-serverless-jenkins/README.md

 Terraform module to deploy a Serverless Jenkins service on AWS, providing high availability and scalability.

-This module aims to abstract the complexity of desigin a reliable serverless Jenkins architecture, providing a easy and fast setup to a working jenkins capable of serving multiples teams.
+This module aims to abstract the complexity of designing a reliable serverless Jenkins service, providing a easy and fast setup capable of serving multiple teams.

-*The bases of this module builds and improves on the work of AWS Authors who posted a sample of this architecture on the AWS official blog.*
+*The base of this custom module is the fantastic work of AWS architects.
+For their original solution, take a look at the AWS blog post about Jenkins on Fargate.*

 ## Architecture